 América de Cali

 Considering the red devil on its crest and the signature scarlet kits, it’s fair to say that Sociedad Anónima Deportiva América S.A. (or América de Cali for short) has a strong visual identity.
-As fate would have it, they’re also one of the most successful clubs in Colombia.
-In addition to their 13 national titles, they’ve reached the Copa Libertadores finals no less than 4 times.
+As fate would have it, they’re also one of the most successful clubs in Colombia with more than ten national titles and no less than four Copa Libertadores finals.

 Estadio Olimpico Pascual Guerrero (1937–)